shaxs/PrinterConfigs/README.md

 Restore Your Configuration from GitHub:

 This process replaces the default configuration directory with your customized version from your GitHub repository.
-(Directions are from the following source: https://github.com/EricZimmerman/Voron-Documentation/blob/main/community/howto/EricZimmerman/BackupConfigToGithub.md)
+(Directions are from the following source: Eric Zimmerman's GitHub Backup Guide)

 a.
 Connect to your printer via SSH.